IATA is causing “severe financial strain” for start-up and SME forwarders that could propel them out of business.

 “This is what various competition commissions have been presented with. mobile bongdaso wrong formula has mobile bongdaso effect of increasing mobile bongdaso financial security provided and mobile bongdaso cost to do so places unnecessary additional burdens on mobile bongdaso freight forwarder.”

-mobile bongdaso told The Loadstar: “CASS operates under published rules and resolutions, and in accordance with all legal requirements for all markets in which it is present.
-While mobile bongdaso operates the CASS system, it is important to note that the rules by which mobile bongdaso operates CASS are driven by the market as agreed by airlines at the cargo conference…
+IATA told mobile bongdaso Loadstar: “CASS operates under published rules and resolutions, and in accordance with all legal requirements for all markets in which it is present.
+While IATA operates mobile bongdaso CASS system, it is important to note that mobile bongdaso rules by which IATA operates CASS are driven by mobile bongdaso market as agreed by airlines at mobile bongdaso cargo conference…

 “Effective risk management is essential for mobile bongdaso success of CASS.
 In 2023, CASS handled .7bn.
 Our aim is to ensure that all participants in mobile bongdaso system accurately receive mobile bongdaso money due to them and [to] maintain a target to keep unrecovered debt to 0.01% or less.